stephenjohnlimb/gradlekafka/README.md

 ```

-The first bit just pulls in the extension, which gives a few key `'jib` tasks, the
+The first bit just pulls in the extension, which gives a few key `jib` tasks, the
-**ext** bit is just to define a variable (as I might make this switchable later).
+**ext** bit is just to define a variable/property (as I might make this switchable later).

 Finally, the `jib` part is just the configuration as per the maven config in the **boot** repo.
 - from - what image to base your image off
-- allowInsecureRegistries - can we push into our local microk8s registry for example
+- allowInsecureRegistries - so we can push into our local microk8s registry for example
 - to (image) - the url and name/version of the image we are going to produce.

 Now run it with `.\gradlew jib` - that's it compiles, packages and pushes to the configured repo